Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 * Contracted through ZipCodeWilmington, I served as the technical Lead Java instructor teaching web-development to JP Morgan’s incoming, and transitioning developers.
 * The course was an intense 12 week training program mocking a real-world developer environment by enforcing collaboration strictly through Github, and enforcing 12 factor configuration methodologies such as leveraging Maven for dependency management and environment variables for application configuration.
-The course was taught using a stack of Maven, SpringBoot, MySql, Angular and Heroku.
+The course was taught using a stack of Maven, SpringBoot, MySQL, Angular and Heroku.

 ### Lead Technical Instructor
 #### Zip Code Wilmington